WHERE DOES VENOUS DISEASE OCCUR?

 Lifestyle considerations affect both men and women leading to vein disease.
 Obesity increases the pressure on your veins, as does standing for prolonged periods of time.
 A sedentary lifestyle prevents good blood flow back to your heart.
 Contraction of the nearby muscles is needed for blood to move in the veins in the legs.
 So if you need to sit or stand for long periods of time, make sure you are moving your feet.

-WHAT HAPPENS IF THE VENOUS INSUFFICIENCY IS UNTREATED?
+WHAT HAPPENS IF THE LEG VEIN DISEASE IS UNTREATED?

 Vein disease is often progressive, getting worse over time.
-Most people who have symptoms eventually develop varicose and spider veins.
-Some people develop the extremes of vein disease including skin rashes, discoloration and non healing ulcers.
+Most people who have symptoms eventually develop varicose or spider veins.
+Some people develop the extremes of vein disease including skin rashes, eczema, discoloration and non healing ulcers.

 Whether your symptoms are mild, or severe, they can interrupt your usual activities and affect your quality of life.
 Vein disease is treatable, and with symptoms, vein treatments are covered by most health insurances, including Medicare and Medicaid.